 While paying a friend a visit in London, I came along the so-called „Hillsong Church“ to one of their regular services at the Dominion Theatre.
 Though I don’t believe in the supernatural, I thought it to be a good idea to please the person who invited me.
 However, I was not ready for what awaited me beyond the door of the big musical theatre, as it closed behind me and behind hundreds of others.
 To make a long story short: I think this „church“ is more like a cult and may be extremely dangerous for simple-minded people.

 The hall was pitch black when suddenly the lights and a projector with lyrics went on and 12 people came on stage and sang for about 20 minutes.
-They sang songs like „Arms Open Wide„, with passages like: „My whole life is Yours, I give it all, surrendered to Your name and forever I will pray. „It was more like a concert than aservice, and everybody stood up and cheered.
+They sang songs like „Arms Open Wide“, with lyric passages like: „My whole life is Yours, I give it all, surrendered to Your name and forever I will pray. „It was more like a concert than aservice, and everybody stood up and cheered.
 You get the idea if you have a look at the image above.
 Until this point I was shocked because of the whole topic and the message which the lyrics transported but it was OK.
 The real shock awaited me after that.

 The Hillsong Church Cult has its own Steve Jobs